 That being said, obtaining a government position can be more challenging for people with former criminal convictions.
 As the OPM notes, “There are some regulations which will prohibit you from working in certain positions if you have a specific conviction.”

-One of these restrictions is set forth in the Public Law 1-4-208 Omnibus Consolidated Appropriations Act of 1997, which states that persons who have been convicted of domestic violence crimes are “prohibited from employment in any position requiring the individual: to ship, transport, possess, or receive firearms or ammunition.”
+One of these restrictions is set forth in the Public Law 1-4-208 Omnibus Consolidated Appropriations Act of 1997, which states that persons who have been convicted on Philadelphia domestic violence charges are “prohibited from employment in any position requiring the individual: to ship, transport, possess, or receive firearms or ammunition.”
 This includes misdemeanors and applies regardless of whether the domestic violence incident was charged as a state crime or a federal crime.
+Our Bucks County domestic violence attorney can help if you were charged.

 From a practical standpoint, this is the chief prohibition against which convicted offenders must contend.
 The OPM states that, while “other statutory or regulatory debarments exist,” these regulations “are rarely applicable” due to the obscure nature of the offenses they cover: namely treason, destruction of public records, inciting rebellion against the United States, or “knowingly and willfully advocating the overthrow of the U.S. Government.”